-Fibre: Fibre is something that is overlooked a lot when people think about nutrition plans.
+Fibre: Fibre is something that is commonly overlooked when people think about Nutrition Plans.
 Consuming more fibre will help to improve gastrointestinal health and will actively slow digestion and increase the metabolic rate (i.e. Keep you fuller for longer!).

-Fats: Moderate fats are essential for hormone production.
+Fats: Among other things, fats are essential for hormone production.

 Carbohydrates: People are afraid of carbs however, they are fat mobilisers.
 A high-fibre diet will provide you with adequate carbohydrates.
-This gives you lots of energy ready, for when you train.
-In turn, this will help maximise your workouts.
+This gives you lots of energy ready for when you train.

 Water: We all know that water is good for us but very few of us drink enough.
 Again, everyone is different but you need to be drinking at least 3 litres of water every day!
 This is especially true for people that train frequently.